 Whether you are looking for the adrenaline extreme or just a bit of excitement, Auckland New Zealand has it all.
 A country known for pushing to the limit, many of these are once in a lifetime opportunities.
 Ignore the rumour that says you must head to the South Island for adrenaline rush activities.
-Check out these fun things to do in Auckland:
+Check out these exciting options on the water, on land, in the air, or just generally fun things to do in Auckland.

 Adrenaline Rush Activities On the Water